Caleb9/auto-brightness-rpi-tsl2591/README.md

 Ambient light is sampled once per second.
 Even though it's possible to achieve stable lighting conditions with artificial light, a digital photo frame most likely sits somewhere in your room where daylight can reach it.
-Because daylight fluctuates constantly, the code does not immediately set brightness to currently detected value to avoid constant flickering of the brightness.
+Daylight fluctuates constantly, even if very slightly.
+Because of that the app does not immediately set brightness to currently detected value to avoid constant flickering.
 Instead brightness is set to the *average of the readings from last 10 seconds*.
 In relatively stable lighting conditions this reduces the annoying flickering effect.
-When lighting changes significantly (e.g. when you switched light on in the room after dark), it takes around 10 seconds to gradually reach the target value.
+When lighting changes significantly (e.g. when you switch light on after dark), it takes around 10 seconds to gradually reach the target value.
 I haven't tested the app with strobo lights though.

 Currently, the entire range of sensor's readings is mapped linearly to monitor's brightness setting scale (usually 0-100).
 This approach is